Explain yourself! Effects of Explanations in Human-Robot Interaction: Methods

 \subsubsection{Reinforcement Learning}

 To present the study participants with non-trivial and unscripted game-play, a reinforcement learning agent was trained to play the game of UTTT.
 The reinforcement learning agent's neural network architecture is based on the model presented by Mnih et al.~\cite{mnih2013playing}, where it is originally used to play Atari games.
-In contrast to Atari games where each pixel has to be processed, in UTTT only the game state has to be considered.
-The current board state, estimated by a computer vision model, serves as the agent's input, and the agent returns a probability distribution over the board for the best move.
+In contrast to Atari games where each pixel has to be processed, in UTTT only the current board state, estimated by a computer vision model, serves as the agent's input, and the agent returns a probability distribution over the board for the best move.

 The agent was trained for $80.000$ games against different types of simple strategy agents and itself.
 Initially, the agent was bootstrapped with 20.000 games against a strategy that selects a random move unless it can win a local board.
 Afterward, the agent was trained with 40.000 games against a strategy that does a random move unless it can win a local board or block the opponent from winning a local board.
 Finally, the agent was trained for 20.000 games against a random mix of the previous strategy (30\%) and self-play (70\%).